-CCA's Summer English + Art Studio Program is a six-week, 3-credit program designed to improve students’ English speaking, listening, reading, and writing skills, while developing studio practice.
+CCA's Summer English + Art Studio Program is a six-week, 3-credit program designed to improve your English speaking, listening, reading, and writing skills, while developing studio practice.

-Students engage in a sequence of individual and group art projects and critique sessions.
-Coursework includes topics related to art, design, and architecture.
+You will also engage in individual and group art projects and critique sessions.

-This program is for admitted international undergraduate students who are preparing for fall study at CCA.
+This program is for international undergraduate students who have been admitted for fall study at CCA.

-In addition to class time, students receive individual tutoring from continuing CCA students who have been trained as academic mentors.
-The program concludes with an exhibition and reception.
+In addition to class time, you will receive individual tutoring from continuing CCA students who have been trained as academic mentors.

-CCA staff assists students with practical life skills such as opening a U.S. bank account, selecting a cell phone plan, and using public transportation.
+CCA staff assists will assist you with practical life skills such as opening a U.S. bank account, selecting a cell phone plan, and using public transportation.

 Participants who successfully complete the summer program earn 3 college credits.